-Where an industry does not account for more than 20% of the local market, it will be denied access to the measures.
+Where an industry does not account for a major share of the local market, it will be denied access to the measures.
 By contrast, if an industry holds a significant proportion of the market, it will also be denied measures as it will be argued that "there will be a lessening of competition".